janchua19/practice-tdd-parking-lot-2021-8-1-15-16-40-779/src/TestCase.md

     Then return a parked car

 [] Case3
-    Given a parking lot and a used ticket
+    Given a parking lot with two ticket and two parking tickets
     When fetch the car
-    Then return a no car
+    Then return the right car

 [] Case4
     Given a parking lot and a wrong ticket